 Sources For Financial Assistance

 We are committed to making a Montessori-based education accessible to all children.
-We accept Department of Social Services child care vouchers, offer work exchange for discounts in tuition, and award scholarships for eligible families.
-We do not accept NC Private School Vouchers, aka "Opportunity Scholarships."
+We accept child care and private school vouchers, offer work exchange for discounts in tuition, and award scholarships for eligible families.
 See below for more details on each of these options and for a Financial Aid Application.

 Scholarships and Work Exchange A scholarship may be in the form of a financial aid award to be applied directly to tuition or fees, a tuition reduction, or a work exchange agreement.
 Scholarship awards are made by the Board Scholarship Committee after review of your Financial Aid Application.
 Work exchange is limited and available on a first come, first served basis.
 It involves doing needed work for the school in exchange for a specific reduction in tuition scholarship.
-There is a place on your enrollment form to indicate your interest in work exchange or you may inquire at the school office.
+Financial aid decisions are made in June; a completed enrollment form and tuition balance paid in full are needed before financial aid applications are considered.

 Child Care Vouchers Your NC county Department of Social Services has state and federal funds available for child care subsidy that may be applied towards tuition for children under Kindergarten age (age 5 by August 31 of any school year).
 The school has set a reduced tuition rate for families receiving DSS child care subsidies.
 DSS does not pay for any fees and does not pay for days SPMS is closed.
 Fees and the cost of care on days we are closed are the obligation of your family.
 Apply at the DSS office for your county of residence.